Snowdrop | A Beloved Flower of British Gardens, Herald of the Thaw

 Fertilizer

-Apply a slow-release fertilizer before flowering to encourage blooms.
-Reduce feeding during dormancy.
+Apply a slow-release fertilizer before flowering for better blooms.
+Avoid fertilizing during dormancy.

 Planting

-Plant bulbs in autumn (September to November) at a depth of 5–8 cm, spacing them apart for a natural look.
+Plant bulbs in autumn (September–November) at a depth of 5–8 cm.
+Plant in clusters for a natural look.

 Propagation